Nouuu/el-presidente/README.md

 ## Core

+The core is the central part of the game.
+It is the non-graphic part.
+It is the heart of the game, its logic.
+It's the core that will manage the events that come from the different interfaces (GUI / CLI).

 ### Events

 An event is  is something that happens, it choice choices of el-president and these choices will have consequences that can be negative or positive.